MagixIsAvailable/GodzillaVR/README.md

-# 🦖 Godzilla VR: Immersive Experience
+# 🦖 MOnster attack VR: Immersive Experience

 **Final University Project – Immersive Technologies Module**
 Created with **Unity (2022.3 LTS)** + **Blender 4.3** + **Meta XR SDK** for **Meta Quest 3**

 ## 🎮 Overview

-Become Godzilla in an immersive VR environment.
+Become monster in an immersive VR environment.
 Destroy a futuristic city, search for a **fusion reactor core**, and unleash the chaos with intuitive VR control – all while seated comfortably using Meta Quest 3 controllers.

 > A seated VR experience focused on immersion, destruction mechanics, and full-body tracking integration.